ManuelDMorales/resnet50-sngw-hff/README.md

 - Class 2: 1,450 =< HFF slope < 1,620
 - Class 3: 950 =< HFF slope < 1,450

 Fig. 1 Shows the ResNet50 architecture used in this project.
 This is formed by five stages in which identity blocks and/or convolutional blocks are applied, plus a classification stage with a dense (fully connected) layer with a softmax activation giving three probabilistic scores per class.
 Besides, after stages 1 and 5, a max pooling and an average pooling, respectively, are applied to reduce the system resources.
 Also notice that at the beginning, a zero padding is applied to the input data.
-If you are not familiar with residual deep learning, see the seminal paper [He et al CVPR, 770-778 (2016)](https://doi.org/10.1109/CVPR.2016.90).
+If you are not familiar with deep residual learning, we recommend to explore the seminal paper [He et al CVPR, 770-778 (2016)](https://doi.org/10.1109/CVPR.2016.90).

 <br/>